Deployment

 • Commit changes via the visual git panel

-• Ship, Shipline for Solana programs, one-click for Vercel or Railway
+• Ship: Shipline's devnet timeline for Solana programs, one-click for Vercel or Railway

 The entire cycle from code to production happens inside one console.
 Deployment settings are stored per-project and persist across sessions.